upenn-libraries/Accessibility/code/code_examples/semantic_tags.md

 - If you don't like the default look, use CSS to get rid of it.
 Don't ditch the tag!
 - If you do want the look but the tag doesn't describe your content, use CSS to duplicate the look.
 Ditch the tag!

-## 1. Give screenreaders a quick outline of your page with H-tags and A-tags
+## 1. Give screenreaders a quick outline of your page with H-tags
 ### H-tags are not a font size
 - A sighted user understands the  structural hierarchy of a page with a glance at page titles.